higifnr/Franka-Starter-Controllers/README.md

 For the time being it only supports ROS1 Noetic since a lot of setups are still using it (including mine), with plans to eventually grow it into ROS2 Humble.

 *all controllers, except cartesian_velocity_controller *technically* work in simulation, once you run them you'll understand why franka only included predefined paths in their gazebo implementation.
 The inclusion of this controller is just a proof of concept since unified_velocity_controller is better in almost every way.
+## Requirements

+**franka_ros >= 0.8.0** for the controllers to work on the real robot (earlier version may or not work since I haven't tested them)
+**franka_gazebo >= 0.9.0** for the controllers to work in simulation (Franka did not expose the necessary interfaces in simulation prior to this version)

+Notes:
+- I'm only specifying franka_gazebo version because that's the only subpackage with issues, you can install the entire franka_ros pacakge in 0.9.0 to make things simpler.
+- If you want to go through the monumental task of writing a controller for versions prior to 0.9.0, please do note that prior to 0.8.1, the controller manager is hosted in a separate namespace (which you can verify in panda.launch line 40).
+The namespace is equal to the arm_id launch argument.

 ## Features

 Plug and play controllers that function using libfranka and franka_ros, accept external commands via topics to move the robot (unlike the predefined "franka_example_controllers" from franka_ros).